munificent/craftinginterpreters/book/statements-and-state.md

 printStmt   = "print" expression ";" ;
 ```

-The first rule is now `program`, which is the entry point for the grammar and
+The first rule is now `program`, which is the starting point for the grammar and
-represents an entire Lox script or REPL entry.
-A program is a list of statements
+represents a complete Lox script or REPL entry.
+A program is a list of
-followed by the special "end of file" token.
-The mandatory end token ensures the
+statements followed by the special "end of file" token.
+The mandatory end token
-parser consumes the entire input and doesn't silently ignore garbage tokens at
+ensures the parser consumes the entire input and doesn't silently ignore
-the end of a script.
+erroneous unconsumed tokens at the end of a script.

 Right now, `statement` only has two cases for the two kinds of statements we've
 described.
 We'll fill in more later in this chapter and in the following ones.